-The system is ready to be added once you see only the trainML banner, a print out of the trainML minion_id, and no other log messages on the console.
+The system is ready to be added once you see only the trainML banner with a print out of the trainML minion_id and some other diagnostic information.
 Write down the minion_id and go to the CloudBender Resources Dashboard.
-Select

 Enabled.
 Cryptocurrency mining requires that you configure valid wallet addresses in your account.
 Click

 You will be navigated to the region's node dashboard.
 The new node will finalize its provisioning process, and may restart again.
 When the node is ready, it will be in maintenance mode until you are ready to activate it.
 To activate the new node, select it from the list and click